Credit Card Tokenization: Everything You Need to Know

 If your organization accepts credit card payments, tokenization is one of the most secure ways to protect against loss or theft of customer information.
 But what exactly is credit card tokenization, how does it work, and what are the benefits?

-The tokenization process replaces sensitive customer details with an algorithmically generated number which is impossible to trace back to the original data or information.
-The result - a token - makes it impossible for anybody to misuse sensitive information, as the algorithm ensures the data is unable to be traced back to its source.
+Credit Card tokenization is the process of replacing sensitive customer details with an algorithmically generated number that is impossible to trace back to the original data or information.
+The result - a (credit card) token - makes it impossible for anybody to misuse sensitive information, as the tokenization algorithm ensures that the data is unable to be traced back to its original source.

 As an example, when a customer makes a purchase using a credit or debit card, the tokenization process takes the card number and transforms it into a mathematically irreversible token.
 If the credit card number or account number needs to be billed again in the future (such as for a recurring payment or subscription), the payment system recognizes the token associated with the card, rather than the card number itself.

-Tokenization also has other benefits, particularly when combined with PCI-validated Point-to-Point Encryption.
-As well as ensuring unsecured payment data never enters your organization’s systems and safeguarding against cybersecurity threats, tokenization helps with PCI compliance and reduces the scope of PCI-DSS audits, saving cost and time.
+Tokenization also has additional benefits, particularly when combined with PCI-validated Point-to-Point Encryption.
+As well as ensuring unsecured payment data never enters your organization’s systems and safeguarding against cybersecurity threats, tokenization helps with PCI compliance and reduces the scope of PCI-DSS audits, saving both cost and time.

 If you’re familiar with tokenization, you may have also heard of credit card encryption.
-How does encryption differ from tokenization?
+How is tokenization different from encryption?

 Conversely, tokenization turns a meaningful piece of data into a string of random characters that cannot be reversed - so if breached, no meaningful value is exposed.
 This is a huge benefit in the payment card industry, ensuring the highest security standard possible.
 The only thing a hacker would obtain is a list of token numbers which would be of no use to them.
 This makes credit card data unusable, adding additional layers of security.